What is a TM44 Inspection?

 Responsibilities

-The building manager or the owner is responsible for ensuring the inspection is carried out within the required timeframe.
+The building manager or the owner is responsible for ensuring the air conditioning survey is carried out within the required timeframe.
 Furthermore, only an accredited energy assessor is eligible to carry out a TM44 inspection.

 Inspection Report